widelands/widelands/doc/sphinx/source/add-ons.rst

 ~~~~~~~~
 One or more complete campaigns.

 The add-on needs to contain a script called ``campaigns.lua`` containing the campaign definition.
-For details compare to the official campaign script ``data/campaigns/campaigns.lua``.
+For details see the official campaign script ``data/campaigns/campaigns.lua``.

 The campaign scenarios is by default assumed to be located in the official ``data/campaigns`` directory.
 To specify that it is located in an add-on, prefix the name with the add-on's internal name followed by a colon (e.g. "example-campaign.wad:example.wmf").